 - Cloudhouse recommends using the Auto Packager on x86 operating systems only.
 Re-directions will not be created correctly for applications that contain a mix of x64 and x86 components.
 Containers will be created successfully for applications that contain only x64 components, but successful packaging on this platform requires detailed knowledge of the application prior to packaging.

 Features in Upcoming Releases

-See the Features in Upcoming Releases page for details of the features we have planned for feature releases of our products.
+See Planned features for future Cloudhouse releases for details of the features we have planned for feature releases of our products.